-The number of people that do not use a personal bank account may come as a shock.
-According to a report by CNN from December 2009, about 17 million Americans do not use a personal bank account, and about 18 percent of Americans use pawn shops and payday loans instead of using banking services.
-However, without a personal bank account, it is difficult to cash third-party checks made out to you, but it is not impossible.
+The number of people who do not use a personal bank account may come as a shock.
+According to a 2017 report by the FDIC, about 8.4 million American households are unbanked, meaning they do not have a personal bank account.
+Another nearly 24.2 million U.S. households are underbanked – having a checking or savings account, but also using pawn shops and payday loans to help meet the rest of their financial needs.
+While you can get by without a personal bank account, it is more difficult to cash a third party check someone makes out to you, but it is not impossible.

 Visit a local branch of the bank that the check is drawn on.
 The name of the bank is usually printed in the lower left-hand portion of the check.
 You will have a better chance of cashing the check if you go directly to a branch office; the teller will be able to look up the account and make sure the funds are available before cashing the check.

 Endorse the check in front of the teller.
 Many banks require you to endorse the check in person so they can verify you are the person signing the check.
 The endorsement area is on the back of the check, and it typically has "Endorse Here" printed on it.
 Since you do not have a personal account at the bank, you will need to sign your name and put your ID number in the endorsement area.
 You may also be required to add a fingerprint on the back of the check for further proof of identification.